Skip to main content

 2

-• Remove half the wonton wrappers from package (all for 4 servings).
+• Remove half the wonton wrappers (all for 4 servings) from package.
 TIP: Extra wonton wrappers freeze well for up to three months!
-Simply wrap tightly in plastic wrap, and store in a freezer-friendly plastic bag. • Stack wonton wrappers; cut wrappers diagonally into quarters to create small triangles.
+Simply wrap tightly in plastic wrap and store in a freezer-friendly plastic bag. • Stack wonton wrappers; cut diagonally into quarters to create small triangles.
 Separate wonton triangles into a pile and cover with a clean kitchen towel.

 Cook Pork & Veggies